How To Improve Your Food Photography Composition

 1. Shoot Tethered

-One of the first things I tell people when they want to improve their food photography compositions is to shoot tethered.
-Tethered means that your camera is hooked up to your computer so you can see your images on a larger screen as you shoot.
-Tethering is a little more setup in the beginning, but will save you a lot of time during editing.
+Tethered means that your camera is hooked up to your computer so you can see your images on a larger screen as you shoot as opposed to the small screen on the back of your camera.
+Tethering requires a little more setup in the beginning (basically an extra cable and software), but will ultimately save you time during your photo shoot and during editing.

 TETHER CABLE